Riley-Py/UWaterloo-Work/MSE 261/Project Evaluation.md

 - IRR needs to be greater than hurdle rate

 ## Benefit-Cost Ratio
-- Represents the same approach as PW
+- Represents the same approach as Present Worth analysis, but now in ratio form
+	- Expressed as B/C >= 1
+	- Project is acceptable when the benefits outweigh the costs

 #mse261